a non-profit gallery for the visual and performing arts

 4. artspace Liaison.
 Each show is assigned an artspace Liaison who is a member of artspace.
 If one of the exhibitors is an artspace member, that person is the Liaison.
 The Liaison is available to answer questions at any time after you have been placed on artspace's exhibition schedule.
 When the show is being hung, the Liaison will provide access to the gallery or make arrangements for access.

 5. Publicity.
 Each artist is responsible for submitting publicity information to the artspace Administrator for use in publicizing the show.
 This information will be used for preparing press releases to the local media and in preparation of the show invitation.
-Submit images and text for designing the invitations to the gallery administrator, at the gallery address.
+Submit images and text for designing the invitations to the gallery administrator at email@example.com.
 Information and images for publicity and the printing of the postcard due to artspace two months before the opening.

 6. Show Invitation. artspace will design and prepare 1000 postcards for the exhibition that will be available to artists at least three weeks before the opening.
 Exhibitors in the Main, Frable and Helena Davis Galleries have a four-color image of their work on the front of the postcard.
 The exhibitor in the smallspace gallery is included in all press release info and listing on the back of the card, but does not have an image on the front of the card.